microsoft/debug-adapter-protocol/specification.md

 This is typically used to launch the debuggee in a terminal provided by the client.

-This request should only be called if the corresponding capability `supportsRunInTerminalRequest` is true.
+This request should only be called if the corresponding client capability `supportsRunInTerminalRequest` is true.

 Client implementations of `runInTerminal` are free to run the command however they choose including issuing the command to a command line interpreter (aka 'shell').
 Argument strings passed to the `runInTerminal` request must arrive verbatim in the command to be run.
 As a consequence, clients which use a shell are responsible for escaping any special shell characters in the argument strings to prevent them from being interpreted (and modified) by the shell.